TheThingsNetwork/docs/_content/platforms/sdk.md

 ## Building a SDK

 ### Find a MQTT client
 You can find a [MQTT client](https://github.com/mqtt/mqtt.github.io/wiki/libraries) for pretty much any language and platform.
-For example, the Node.js library uses [MQTT.js](https://www.npmjs.com/package/mqtt).
+For example, the Node.js SDK uses [MQTT.js](https://www.npmjs.com/package/mqtt).

 ### Abstract Connections
 To connect to the MQTT broker we need the broker URL, username and password.
 Instead of asking the user for the full URL including scheme (`mqtt` or `mqtts`) and port, the SDK should ask for the Application ID, Access Key (which act as username and password) plus a region of the community network to which the SDK should append `.thethings.network`.
 The user should still be able to provide the full hostname.